The build system supports building binaries for two target CPU architectures (64 bit and 32 bit) in the same build. This is known as a multilib build.

-If you want to build your module for some specific arch(s), the following variables can help you:
+If you want to build your module for specific architectures, use the following variables:

-It can be set to a list of archs, something like “arm x86 arm64”.
-Only if the arch being built is among that list will the current module be included by the build system.
+arm x86 arm64.
+If the architecture being built is in that list, the current module is included by the build system.

-There are minor variants of the above two variables:
+There are minor variants of these two variables:

-The build system will give warning if the current module is skipped due to archs limited by them.
+The build system warns if the current module is skipped because of the architectures listed.

-To set up arch-specific build flags, use the arch-specific
+To set up build flags for a particular architecture, use the architecture-specific

-Those variables will be applied only if a binary is currently being built for that arch.
+These variables are applied only if a binary is currently being built for that architecture.

-Sometimes it’s more convenient to set up flags based on whether the binary is
+Sometimes it’s easier to set up flags based on whether the binary is

 variable with a